pearlroys/aws_covid_pipeline/README.md

 # AWS_Covid_Pipeline
 # COVID ETL Pipeline using Amazon S3, Crawler, Dimension Models, Data Models, Amazon Athena, and AWS Glue
 This project creates an ETL pipeline to process COVID-19 data and store it in Amazon Redshift for further analysis.
-The pipeline consists of six AWS services: Amazon S3, Crawler, Amazon Athena, and AWS Glue.
+The pipeline consists of four AWS services: Amazon S3, Crawler, Amazon Athena, and AWS Glue.
 Dimension Models and Data Models are made using draw.io

 <img width="1226" alt="Screenshot 2023-03-24 at 12 30 57" src="https://user-images.githubusercontent.com/103274172/227521857-daa1a5ff-8722-4b59-b74d-c9757ee7e443.png">